dgageot/repet/documentation/workbook-en.md

 }
 ```

-We need some kind of developers list :
+We need some kind of developers list:

 ```json
 [
   {